Directed by Ray Lawrence

 Awakening an acute consciousness of the physical environment, Lawrence imparts an impressive recognition of the pull the natural world exerts on individuals in a country defined by so much space.
 In doing so, he extends sympathetic understanding to the circle of men at the pivotal juncture—when they decide not to immediately hike back to report the body, but continue with their fishing plans for the next day.
 As the camera caresses water rushing over rocks and leaves rustling in the wind, every shot accompanied by an amplified sound mix including the buzz of bees and birdsong, the foursome—unthinkable as it may seem with a body nearby, tethered to a tree to keep her from drifting downstream—cast their lines.
 But, swathed in the idyllic morning light, this surrender to their surroundings seems almost acceptable; we, like them, feel transported, and are able to grasp their rationalizations: She’s beyond help; why not stay?
 We’ve been looking forward to this trip for weeks.

 The screenplay is based on the short story “So much water so close to home” by American writer Raymond Carver.
 The song “Everything’s Turning to White,” by Australian singer-songwriter Paul Kelly, was also inspired by Carver’s story.

 Gabriel Byrne accidentally stepped on a Brown Snake, one of the world’s deadliest, while walking through the bush one day on the set.
 If he’d stepped on the other end he’d have been bitten.
 Gabriel Byrne told the director Ray Lawrence that he was almost killed, to which Lawrence replied: “No worries mate.
 You would have had 24 hours…”

-Many thanks to Hugo Bruckton for the great deleted scenes and “making of” videos!
+Many thanks to Hugo Bruckton for the “making of” videos!